-4.14.2 Creating virtual links
+4.14.2 Production of the virtual links

 The virtual links are planned and documented with the help of the table.
 The table is available as a Microsoft Word document "vvk.doc" on the BONFIGLIOLI VECTRON product CD or upon request.